inasafe/inasafe-doc/docs/source/training/socialisation/functionality-datasets.rst

 :Jakarta: BPBD DKI Jakarta (Regional Disaster Managers) and |BNPB| (Nationals
-    Disaster Managers) with assistance from |AIFDR|, |AusAID|, the World Bank, UNOCHA, Humanitarian OpenStreetMap Team and University of Indonesia held workshops in each of Jakartas 6 Districts in order to help Village Heads map their community boundaries and major infrastructure.
-Over 500 representatives from Jakartas 267 Villages participated in these workshops and have mapped an impressive 6,000 buildings and all 2,668 sub-village boundaries (Rukun Warga-RW).
+    Disaster Managers) with assistance from |AIFDR|, |AusAID|, the World Bank, UNOCHA, Humanitarian OpenStreetMap Team and University of Indonesia held workshops in each of Jakarta's 6 Districts in order to help Village Heads map their community boundaries and major infrastructure.
+Over 500 representatives from Jakarta's 267 Villages participated in these workshops and have mapped an impressive 6,000 buildings and all 2,668 sub-village boundaries (Rukun Warga-RW).
 Go to `AIFDR Website <http://www.aifdr.org/?p=619>`_

-:Padang: Post Hati's earthquake in 2010, there was a huge effort to map Hati
+:Padang: Post Haiti's earthquake in 2010, there was a huge effort to map Haiti
     through |OSM|, coordinating this effort was very hard, and hence |AusAID| subsequently funded the creation of OSM tasking Server.
     The OSM tasking server is a web-base tool where you are able to select